UAE announces arrival of first aid ship to Gaza through maritime corridor from Cyprus - www.lokmattimes.com

 UAE announces arrival of first aid ship to Gaza through maritime corridor from Cyprus

-Dubai [UAE], March 15 (ANI/WAM): The UAE has announced the arrival of the first ship carrying 200 tonnes of ...
+Abu Dhabi [UAE], March 16 (ANI/WAM): The UAE has announced the arrival of the first ship carrying 200 tonnes ...

-Dubai [UAE], March 15 (ANI/WAM): The UAE has announced the arrival of the first ship carrying 200 tonnes of food and relief supplies to the Gaza Strip.
-The aid was delivered via a maritime corridor launched from Larnaca Port in Cyprus to Gaza in collaboration between the UAE, the World Central Kitchen (WCK), and the Republic of Cyprus.
+Abu Dhabi [UAE], March 16 (ANI/WAM): The UAE has announced the arrival of the first ship carrying 200 tonnes of food and relief supplies to the Gaza Strip.
+The aid was delivered via maritime corridor launched from Larnaca Port in Cyprus to Gaza in collaboration between the UAE, World Central Kitchen (WCK), and the Republic of Cyprus.

 In a statement, the Ministry of Foreign Affairs (MoFA) underlined the UAE's endeavours to mobilise efforts within the "Amalthea" maritime corridor to successfully deliver relief aid to the northern Gaza Strip.
 The Ministry commended the vital efforts of the leadership of Cyprus, World Central Kitchen, and international partners to strengthen the humanitarian response to civilians of northern Gaza.